 In a moment we'll talk about the problems that substituting one for the other can cause.
 But first, here's a bit more background on how these substances work.

-Both substances are leavening agents, which are used in baking to cause doughs to rise.
-In the case of baking powder or baking soda, they do this via a chemical reaction that releases carbon dioxide gas.
-This gas then forms bubbles in the dough, causing it to rise.
-While the dough is cooking, these bubbles harden as the bread is baked.
+Both baking powder and baking soda work by releasing carbon dioxide gas.
+This gas forms bubbles in the dough, causing it to rise.
+While the dough is cooking, these bubbles harden as it's baked.

 If you were determined to do this, you could triple the amount of baking powder, but because of the additional ingredients in the baking powder, you'd probably notice a bitter flavor.
 There's also a chance that because of the extra acids in the recipe, the batter would quickly rise and then fall before the bubbles had a chance to bake in.
 Either way, the results are not good.